Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Experiments

 \textbf{Motion Planning MDP.} During the motion planning stage, we aim to find a sparse state trajectory that runs at $20$ Hz.
-We use a seven dimensional state space that is a subset of the original formulation without the velocities.
-The action $\ac \in \mathcal{A}_{plan}$ can directly change the position and orientation of the rocket by a maximum of $0.5$~m and $0.05^\circ$ at each step.
-These values are chosen such that the resulting trajectory is realizable for the motion imitation policy.
-The reward function for this stage, $R_{plan}$ is the same as the original reward function $R$ without any additional $R_{dyn}$.
+We use a seven dimensional state space $\mathcal{S}_{plan}$ that is a subset of the original formulation without the velocities.
+The action $\ac \in \mathcal{A}_{plan}$ can directly change the position and orientation of the rocket by a maximum of $0.25$~m and $0.05^\circ$ at each step, which also naturally defines the transition function $\mathcal{T}_{plan}$ These values are chosen such that the resulting trajectory is realizable for the motion imitation policy.
+The reward function $R_{plan}$ is the same as the original reward $R$ without any additional $R_{dyn}$, which is sufficient to generate smooth and physically realizable trajectories.
+Note that we define the Motion Planning MDP by modifying the original MDP in a straightforward fashion.

-\textbf{Motion Imitation MDP.} During the motion imitation, we will find a control policy that imitates the reference trajectory generated by the motion planning stage.
-Therefore, our reward function is design to imitate the reference state:
+\textbf{Motion Imitation MDP.} During the motion imitation stage, we find a control policy that imitates the reference trajectory generated by the motion planning stage.
+We only need to redefine the reward function to imitate the reference state:

-where $\vc{x}_t$ is the current rocket position and $\bar{\vc{x}}_t$ is the point on the reference trajectory closest to $\vc{x}_t$.
-We adjust the scale by multiplying the original reward $R(\bar{\s}_t)$ for $\bar{\vc{x}}_t$ in $R_{plan}$.
+where $\vc{x}_t$ is the current rocket position and $\bar{\vc{x}}_t$ is the point on the reference trajectory closest to $\vc{x}_t$. $R$ is the original reward function.
 The binary flag $I_c$ is set to $1$ if there is a collision, and $0$ otherwise.
 We set $k_{imi} = -0.625$.
 The heat map for this reward function is depicted on the right side in Figure \ref{fig:heatmap}.
 Here, the state space is the same as the baseline formulation.